allfornancy/searchsum/README.md

 ## Project Overview

-**TL;DR.** We extend the Search-R1 reinforcement-learning framework by inserting a learned summarization module into the reasoning–retrieval loop.
+**TL;DR.** We extend the Search-R1 reinforcement-learning framework by inserting a learned summarization module into the reasoning-retrieval loop.
 Instead of concatenating raw retrieved documents, RECON first condenses evidence into short, clarity-guided summaries and then reasons over the compressed context.
-This active context compression improves accuracy and efficiency at the same time—especially for multi-hop QA—without adding RL to the summarizer.
+This active context compression improves accuracy and efficiency at the same time—especially for multi-hop QA—using only SFT-trained summarizers.

 ### 🔍 **Motivation**